pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``connection`` command group has commands that manage named connection definitions that are persisted in a :term:`connections file`.
 This allows maintaining multiple connection definitions and then using any one via the :ref:`--name general option`.
+Only a single connection is active (selected) at any point in time but the connection connection can be selected on the pywbemcli command line (:ref:`--name general option`) or changed within an interactive session using the :ref:`Connection select command`

+.. index:: pair: connections file; persistent connection attributes

-The attributes of each connection definition in the connections file are:
+The attributes of each connection definition in the :term:`connections file` are:

 * **name** - name of the connection definition.
 See :ref:`--name general option`.
 * **server** - URL of the WBEM server, or None if the connection definition is